Zhenzhen (Jen) Weng

-I am a fifth year Ph.D student in Computational and Mathematical Engineering (ICME) at Stanford University where I am advised by Prof. Serena Yeung.
+I received my Ph.D. in Computational and Mathematical Engineering (ICME) from Stanford University where I was advised by Prof. Serena Yeung.

 Email / Linkedin / Twitter / Google Scholar